 Visit to see the mosaics and see why it's a UNESCO World Heritage Site

 Where Parma and Modena are most well-known for their food and fast cars, Ravenna is known for its ancient yet well-preserved mosaics.
 These monuments came from the early days of Christianity.
 For those who are religious and those who aren't, they're still a site to behold.
 Coming from the 5th and 6th century, it's rare you get to see art that has stood the test of time like these sites.
+Truly, my jaw dropped when we walked into the first site.
+It's really hard to imagine the creativity, patience, and dedication that went into these interiors.

 There are a handful of mosaics in the city center you can see on a day trip, including: